The TQK Pillars

 Boundaries define what will and will not be carried.

-In high-pressure environments, a lack of boundaries often leads to unnecessary emotional load, blurred responsibility, and reduced clarity.
+Without boundaries, pressure environments accumulate unnecessary emotional load, blurred responsibility, and reduced clarity.

 Quiet Strength